Constitution and Bylaws

 Other officers may be added to lead programs or ministries if deemed necessary.
 These positions will be approved at the Annual Meeting and officers will be brought by the Leadership Team in their annual report to the Association.

 Section 2 - The Clerk shall assume his or her duties at the first meeting of the Executive Board following the Annual Meeting.
 The outgoing Clerk shall be responsible for overseeing the preparation and compilation of all reports, tables, and other related materials placed in the Annual of the Association.

 Section 3 - The Trustees of the Association shall be three; one being elected annually.
 A Trustee shall not succeed himself in office until the lapse of at least one year.
-The Trustees shall serve as the Building and Grounds Committee.
+The Trustees shall function as the Building and Grounds Committee.

 Article VII Employees

-Section 2: The Leadership team shall present a nomination for any employment positions with approval by the vote of the Executive Board.
+Section 2: The Leadership team shall present a nomination for any open employment positions with approval by the vote of the Executive Board.

 Article VIII Executive Board